sasanksrinivas/Assignment2-Nadendla/README.md

 ***

-## Airport to Spensers
+## Airport to AKF

 The airport that is close to spensers is Indira International airport 1.Book a cab to Ameerpet
 2.from Ameerpet take a auto to kukatpally
-3.walk 150 meters east to reach spensers
+3.walk 150 meters east to reach AKF which is quite opposite to Spenser

 I recommend the following food list
 * Cup Cakes